isunp/terraform-aws-template/README.md

 ## Getting Started

 1. Clone the repository.
+2. Move to the `examples/complete` directory.
+3. Configure the `backend` for your state with inside `backend.tf`
-2. Run `terraform init` to initialize the provider and modules.
+3. Run `terraform init` to initialize the provider and modules.
-3. Create a `terraform.tfvars` file and fill in the required variables.
+4. Create a `dev.tfvars` file and fill in the required variables.
-4. Run `terraform plan` to see the changes that will be made.
+5. Run `terraform plan` to see the changes that will be made.
-5. Run `terraform apply` to apply the changes.
+6. Run `terraform apply` to apply the changes.

 ## Project Structure

 - `main.tf`:  This file is executed by Terraform to create, modify, or destroy the resources defined in it.
-- `variables.tf`: Variables can be used for a variety of purposes such as storing sensitive information, providing inputs to resources, or defining defaults for a module.
+- `variables.tf`: Variables are used to provide [`Argument Reference`](https://developer.hashicorp.com/terraform/language/expressions/references)
-- `versions.tf`: The versions.tf file in Terraform is used to set constraints on the Terraform version required for working with the configuration files.
+- `versions.tf`: The versions file is used to manage the terraform providers version.
-- `provider.tf`: The provider blocks in Terraform configuration files represent the cloud infrastructure or services that be managed by Terraform.
-Providers allow Terraform to deploy and manage resources in different cloud environments such as AWS, Azure, Google Cloud Platform, and more.
-- `outputs.tf`: Description of what this file does.
+- `provider.tf`: The provider block is used to define the required providers.
+- `outputs.tf`: Outputs are used to provide [`Attribute reference`](https://developer.hashicorp.com/terraform/language/expressions/references)
 - `.gitignore`: List of files to ignore in version control.
 - `.pre-commit-config.yaml`: Configuration file for pre-commit hooks.

-content = "Install terraform-docs or download from terraform-docs github repo."
+- `_test.go`: Terraform infrastructure end to end test.

-# Generate README.md file with .pre-commit-config.yaml configuration
+## Generate README.md file with .pre-commit-config.yaml configuration
 ### 1. Install dependencies

 <!-- markdownlint-disable no-inline-html -->